soyRex-codes/Bearchat_V2/README.md

 4. Set up Hugging Face token:
    - Get your token from [Hugging Face](https://huggingface.co/settings/tokens)
-   - Create a `.env` file or set environment variable `HF_TOKEN`
+   - Create a `.env` file in the project root with: `hf_token=your_token_here`
-   - Alternatively, update the token directly in the scripts (not recommended for public repos)
+   - The scripts will automatically load the token from the environment

 ## Usage